In This Article

 - The data transferred via this port is of high quality and bandwidth.
 It can transfer both audio and video output signals.

-- HDMI ports are easy to use and the cables can carry any type of video signals including normal, HD and improved apart from 8 digital audio data channels.
+- HDMI ports are easy to use and the cables can carry any type of video signals including normal, HD, 4k and 8k

 Understanding HDMI Port in Computer